BrendonBuilds/mod0/README.md

 ### mod0 is an undefined, modular machine platform

+This project is a work in progress.
+Files are provided as-is for research purposes only. **Expect files to be continuously changing.**

 ## Platform goals

 - Simple assembly
 - Subcomponents can be assembled and calibrated independently
 - Subcomponents can be separated for travel and quickly reassembled
+- Packs flat for travel while staying mostly assembled
 - Open Source

 Feeling appreciative?
 Pay it forward!
 Consider supporting one of these charities!